earthly/earthly/docs/cloud/satellites/best-practices.md

 {% hint style='info' %}
 ##### Tip
-Use the `earthly --exec-stats` flag to view CPU and memory usage during build.
+Use the `earthly --exec-stats` flag to view CPU and memory usage during a build.
 {% endhint %}

 ### 2. Concurrent Build Capacity